nathanezra/transformer/README.md

 ### Frontend

-1. Navigate to the `frontend` directory.
+1. Navigate to the `front` directory.
 2. Install the required packages:
    ```bash
    npm install